 Providence is surprisingly affordable.
 Housing costs are lower here than the national average, and housing dollars will go farther here than in Boston, New Haven, or the New York metro area (Rhode Island has the lowest rent costs in New England, after Maine).
 Brown’s comprehensive Student Health Insurance Plan helps to defray expenses.
 And Brown students get free public transportation through a partnership with RIPTA that works throughout the state.

 New students will want to plan for travel and set-up costs.
-Typically, landlords will want the equivalent of three months of rent up front (security deposit, and first and last month of rent).
+Typically, landlords will want the equivalent of two months of rent up front (security deposit and the first month of rent).
 Apartment costs vary, of course, based on location, size, amenities, and whether utilities are included in the rent.

 As a guideline, one could assume monthly expenses of$2,255, including rent and utilities ($1,100), food and groceries ($650), transportation ($100), books and supplies $100), and personal expensee ($305).